xplosionmind/tommi.space/content/jam/public/Fediverse workshop.md

 Not all the materials are essential.
 In its bare-bone version, the rope and the whiteboard are sufficient.

-- Red wool, twine, or any kind of rope, at least 5 meters long.
+- Red yarn, or any kind of rope, at least 5 meters long.
 - Paper poster or whiteboard
 - A hat worn by the workshop’s host, acting as the centralized social network
 - Objects or small cardboard pieces representing different Fediverse nodes or clients